sing-group/seda/seda-docs/source/operations.rst

 Rename header
 -------------

-This operation allows to modify the sequence headers in different ways.
+This operation allows editing sequence headers in different ways.
 These ways are specified in the *‘Rename type’* parameter, which allows choosing between: *Multipart header*, *Replace word*, *Replace interval* and *Add prefix/suffix*.
 Each of these methods is explained below.

 Common to all these methods is the *‘Target’* parameter, which allows to specify which part of the sequence headers must be processed: *Name*, to process only the sequence identifier; *Description*, to process only the description part of the header; or *All*, to process both name and description together.